readthedocs/readthedocs.org/docs/dev/design/telemetry.rst

 Format
 ~~~~~~

-The final file to be saved would have the following information:
+The final information to be saved would have the following information:

-- project: the project slug
+- project: the project id/slug
 - version: the version slug
 - build: the build id (which may stop existing if the project is deleted)
 - date: full date in isoformat or timestamp (POSIX)